ethereum/consensus-specs/specs/simple-serialize.md

 # [WIP] SimpleSerialize (SSZ) Spec

-This is the **work in progress** document to describe `simpleserialize`, the current selected serialization method for Ethereum 2.0 using the Beacon Chain.
+This is the **work in progress** document to describe `simpleserialize`, the current selected serialization method for Ethereum Serenity using the Beacon Chain.

 This document specifies the general information for serializing and deserializing objects and data types.